Pwn-Collective/CTF-writeups/NeverLan-CTF-2018-writeup/Passwords/encodingisNOThashing/README.md

 One of the protocols that cought our attention was HTTP.
 <br>
 After applying http filter we also searched payload of packets for words: ninja, bash, jedi.
-You can do id with: edit->find packet and select String,Packet bytes.
+You can do it with: edit->find packet and select String,Packet bytes.

 One of the packet with keyword 'ninja' was:
 ```